Gap year pros and cons

 5) A gap year will prepare you for college

 Going to college is a big step.
-You might move away from home, go to a college where you don’t know anyone, or start studying something entirely new.
-A gap year can equip you with all the skills you need to cope with these changes.
+You might move away from home for the first time, go to a college where you don’t know anyone, or start studying something entirely new.
+A gap year can equip you with all the skills you need to help you cope with these changes.

-After a year of exploration and introspection, you’ll have a much more developed sense of self, as well as improved practical life skills.
+After a year of new experiences and introspection, you’ll have a much more developed sense of self, as well as improved practical life skills.
 Overall, you’ll be better prepared to take on college.

 6) You can make the most of your freedom

-Youth comes but once in a lifetime – make the most of yours.
+As the saying goes, you won’t be young forever – so make the most of your youth.
 Once you graduate and kick off your career, you may never get the chance to take a whole year off again.

 The 2015 National Alumni Survey revealed that 92% of students who took gap years did so in order to grow personally and embrace new experiences.
 These are great reasons to delay college by a year.